 Course Number Course Title Credits Qtr.
 Completed Comments / Substitution

 5

 5

 5

 5

 4

+Subtotal 24

-- Required minimum 90 credits. - Required minimum cumulative GPA 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - Depending on your major, some course choices may be more appropriate than others.
-Consult with your counselor, completion coach or faculty advisor - · Maximum three credits of PE may be applied.
+- Required minimum 90 credits. - Required minimum cumulative college-level GPA of 2.0. - Minimum grade per course 1.0. - At least one-third of the college-level, degree applicable credits must be taken at CBC. - Depending on your major, some course choices may be more appropriate than others.
+Consult with your counselor, completion coach or faculty advisor. - Maximum three credits of PE may be applied. - A student may not use equivalent cross-listed courses for the same graduation requirement.
+Refer to the Cross-Listed Courses section of the catalog for more information, and consult with your counselor, completion coach, or faculty advisor. - Refer to Catalog Option Policy for information about using previous degree requirements. - For individual college requirements, see Provisions on our Transfer Opportunities webpage.